 You may need to go back to your basic exposure adjustments and add additional tweaks, this is perfectly normal.

-After you are happy with your tone curve and some depth and contrast has been added to your image, let’s talk about my favorite panel — the colors adjustment panel!
+After you are happy with your tone curve and some depth and contrast have been added to your image, let’s talk about my favorite panel — the color adjustment panel!

 4. Color Adjustment Panel

 After making adjustments to the temperature adjustment panel, this is a great panel to make smaller tweaks to our color to fix skin tones or objects in the background to revive its natural color while maintaining that warm, golden tone in the image.

 This panel is also great for color grading.

 I am a big fan of color theory and the power color can have on the emotion and mood of a photograph:

 For the sake of this post, I will only dive into the basics and I will dive more into color theory in another blog as it can get pretty in-depth.

 Because the color adjustment panel is my favorite panel, I spend most of my time here.

 With so many options and adjustments you could make within the color adjustments panel, it can be easy to go overboard or just get frustrated because you do not know where to start.

 That is why it is crucial to go into the color adjustments panel with a game plan.